-Indian flag is important for the people of India.
+The Indian flag is very important for the people of India.
 It has a place of pride in the hearts of Indian people.
-Indian flag is made from a special kind of fabric called Khadi which was made famous by Mahatma Gadhi, the father of the nation.
-It is also called tricolor thanks to the three colours that adorn it.
+The Indian flag is made from a special kind of fabric called Khadi which was made famous by Mahatma Gadhi, the father of the nation.
+It is also called “tricolor” thanks to the three colors that adorn it.

 Importance and meaning of Indian Flag